audiocustoms/NATAK_Mesh-Experimental/README.md

 # IGNORE INSTALLATION SETUP FOR NOW!
 This is a working repo and subject to change and fail.
-It the installer does not work properly...
+The installer does not work properly...

 # Fresh Node Setup (NatakMesh)